 Simple English definitions for legal terms

-Read a random definition: statement of financial position
+Read a random definition: judicial trustee

 A writ of elegit was a legal document used in the past to help someone who was owed money.
 If the person who owed the money didn't have enough things to sell to pay it back, the writ of elegit allowed the person who was owed money to take half of the land that the person who owed money owned.
 The person who was owed money could keep the land until the debt was paid off.
 This writ is not used anymore.